 - Then, at +325, is a fan interference penalty call when a drunk Bobby Hebert runs on to the field to celebrate a Saints victory before time expires, resulting in a 15-yard penalty and one untimed down, which leads to a game-winning field goal or touchdown by the opponent.

 - Finally, at +400, is the league’s first-ever quadruple overtime game, a matchup in which quarterback Drew Brees is hit and concussed by the overtime coin toss and does not return to the game.
-Backups Teddy Bridgewater and Taysom Hill, who kneel down as trainers attend to Brees, inadvertently butt heads and are also concussed, knocking them out from the game and forcing coach Sean Payton to dust off his cleats and step in as the team’s last hope at quarterback.
+Backup quarterbacks Taysom Hill and Jameis Winston, who kneel down just as trainers attend to Brees, inadvertently butt heads and are also concussed, knocking them out from the game and forcing coach Sean Payton to dust off his cleats and step in as the team’s last hope at quarterback.

 “With the NFL allowing gambling, betting on how a Saints season ends is one of the hottest draws in town,” said Roger Hillenbrand, the director of specialty gaming for Las Vegas-based Caesars Entertainment Corp.